You received a notice or have an approaching deadline

-Every Florida building ages, and the milestone inspection is how an association takes honest stock of that aging before small maintenance items become large capital projects.
-Construction Solutions, Inc. has evaluated Florida buildings since 1995 -- our licensed professional engineers perform Phase 1 and Phase 2 milestone inspections under Florida Statute 553.899 for condominium and cooperative boards statewide, with fixed-fee proposals and plain-language reporting.
+Request a milestone inspection proposal →Every Florida building ages, and the milestone inspection is how an association takes honest stock of that aging before small maintenance items become large capital projects.
+Construction Solutions, Inc. has evaluated Florida buildings since 1995.
+Our licensed professional engineers perform Phase 1 and Phase 2 milestone inspections under Florida Statute 553.899 for condominium and cooperative boards statewide, with fixed-fee proposals and plain-language reporting.

 If your board is trying to confirm whether and when a milestone inspection applies to your building, here is the short version of Florida Statute 553.899 (enacted as SB 4-D in 2022 and refined by SB 154 in 2023 and HB 913 in 2025):